-The federal regulations require that researchers obtain legally effective, documented, voluntary informed consent from prospective subjects (or subjects' legally authorized representative) before subjects can be included in research.
+Federal regulations require that researchers obtain legally effective, documented, voluntary informed consent from prospective subjects (or subjects' legally authorized representatives) before subjects may be included in research.

-Keep in mind that obtaining informed consent is a continuous process throughout the research, not just a one-time event when a subject signs a form.
+Keep in mind that obtaining informed consent is a continuous process throughout the research, not simply a one-time event when a subject signs a form.

-- work to communicate clearly and effectively with their participants and to build trust and cooperation with their participants.
+Work to communicate clearly and effectively with their participants and to build trust and cooperation.

-- openly and willingly explain their research and answer questions from subjects and be sensitive to the needs and concerns of their research participants.
+Openly and willingly explain their research, answer questions, and be sensitive to the needs and concerns of their prospective research participants.

-Obtaining informed consent is most often accomplished through an informed consent form that each researcher creates for the research project.
+Obtaining informed consent is most often accomplished through an informed consent form that each investigator creates for his/her particular research project.

-- When the consent document would provide the only link to the subject and the principal risk of the research would be breach of confidentiality; or
+When the consent document would provide the only link to the subject and the principal risk of the research would be a breach of confidentiality.

-If you would like to request a waiver of informed consent, please do so in your protocol when you discuss your informed consent procedures.
+If you would like to request a waiver of informed consent, explain in your protocol how one or both of the above circumstances apply to your research.
 Be sure to clearly explain why you believe your research qualifies for the waiver.

-Where the IRB has waived documentation of consent, researchers must understand that they are still require to communicate all the required element of informed consent to their subjects and that they obtain the subject's active consent before proceeding with the research.
+Where the IRB waives the requirement for documented informed consent, investigators must understand that they are still required to communicate all the required elements of informed consent to their subjects and that the subject's active consent must be obtained before proceeding with the research.

 Examples of projects that might qualify for a waiver of informed consent include online anonymous surveys, telephone surveys and some group research.